GPS-GmbH/docs/user/settings/import-certificate.md

 There are three options, to get around this warning dialogue:

 1. Add an exception in your browser (Firefox, Chrome and Edge browser).
-2. Import the GPS Root Certificate in your OS via the trust center of the Operating System or via specific Web browsers.
+2. Import the GPS Root Certificate in your OS via the trust centre of the Operating System or via specific Web browsers.
 3. Import the GPS Root Certificate only in the browser.
 That works for Firefox.

 ## Download Certificate